MaxMcKelvey/max-mckelvey-2/src/pages/projects/max-mckelvey.md

     - I could look back to remember how projects worked in the case that something broke or I was preforming maintenance
     - I could share my project and everything I have been learning with other aspiring engineers and developers

-This ultimately led me to purchase my own domain one night, and force me to develop the website.
+This ultimately led me to purchase my own domain one night, and force myself to develop the website.

 # The Initial Design